SWIR333KMB-E1222-U270 Short-Wave Infrared (SWIR) Cameras

 SWIR333KMB-E1222-U270 is a high-performance Short-Wave Infrared (SWIR) industrial camera based on the China-made 640×512 (InGaAs) InGaAs CMOS sensor, featuring the following characteristics:

-- Multi-Interface Support: Uses USB3 connection, compatible with C-mount lenses, supports ROI, trigger input/output, and binning control
+- Multiple interface support: offers USB3 connectivity, works with C-mount lenses, and supports ROI, trigger I/O, and binning controls.

-- Compact Design: Compact dimensions (68 mm × 68 mm × 90.3 mm), weight approximately 485 g, suitable for industrial integration systems
+- Compact design: compact dimensions (68 mm × 68 mm × 90.3 mm) with a weight of approximately 485 g simplify system integration.

 Performance